sci-evolution/docs/README.md

 # Docs Repository 📚

 ## Description
 A centralized reference for documentation, commands, and useful DevOps resources.

-## Overview
 This repository contains:
 - 📜 **Command References**: Bash, Docker, Kubernetes, and more.
 - 📖 **Technical Documentation**: API references, best practices, and workflow guidelines.